 A proper pub with centuries of history, the Three Pilchards is located on Polperro quay and is as tempting in summer with its attractive, harbour-view beer garden as it is cosy in winter with its open fire.
 Dog-friendly and family-friendly, the Three Pilchards invites everyone to sample its menu of home-cooked, wholesome favourites and prides itself on its local supply network.

-Found on Mitchell Hill on an old medieval route from Truro to the East, the Rising Sun is one of the best restaurants in South Cornwall.
+Found on Mitchell Hill on an old medieval route from Truro to the East, the Rising Sun is one of the best restaurants in South Cornwall - and the cosiest!
 With many awards recognising the pub’s food culture and delicious offerings, it’s not hard to see why so many dine here again and again.
 Secure yourself a table and look forward to the best quality produce crafted into imaginative, sophisticated menus.